Madhuri2808D/AI-BASED-RECOMMENDATION-SYSTEM/README.md

 4,Book E,5

-Each line represents: UserID, Item, Rating
+->Each line represents: UserID, Item, Rating

-The system uses collaborative filtering to suggest items a user has not rated based on other users' preferences.
+->The system uses collaborative filtering to suggest items a user has not rated based on other users' preferences.

 ##*Working of the Program*: